 - During sex, devote enough time to foreplay to ensure effective natural lubrication and thus avoid irritation.

 - Your clothes may be the cause of a vaginal dryness recurring.
-Choose cotton underwear with good breathability as is the case with our menstrual thongs and avoid tight clothing, as it can cause chafing.
+Choose cotton underwear with good breathability as is the case with our Period Panties Thongs and avoid tight clothing, as it can cause chafing.